Solar Anomalous and Magnetospheric Particle Explorer: Results

-SAMPEX studies the energy composition, and charge states of particles from supernova explosions in the distant reaches of the galaxy, from the heart of solar flares, and from the depths of nearby interstellar space.
-It also monitors closely the magnetospheric particle populations which plunge occasionally into the middle atmosphere of the Earth, thereby ionizing neutral gases and altering the atmospheric chemistry.
+SAMPEX studies the energy composition and charge states of particles from supernova explosions in the distant reaches of the galaxy, from the heart of solar flares, and from nearby interstellar space.
+It also monitors closely the magnetospheric particle populations which plunge occasionally into the middle atmosphere of the Earth, thereby ionizing neutral gases and altering atmospheric chemistry.
 A key part of SAMPEX is to use the magnetic field of the Earth as an essential component of the measurement strategy.
 The Earth's field is used as a giant magnetic spectrometer to separate different energies and charge states of particles as SAMPEX executes its near polar orbit.

-Nearly five years after its launch into the current minimum of the solar cycle, SAMPEX has carried out a wide range of observations and discoveries concerning solar, heliospheric, and magnetospheric energetic particles seen from its unique vantage point in a nearly polar, low Earth orbit.
-Since almost all of the processes we are studying are driven or heavily influenced by the solar activity cycle, we have the opportunity to fully characterize the solar cycle dependence of a wide range of processes central to the goals of the NASA Office of Space Science's Sun-Earth Connections (SEC) theme.

-Over the next several years as the solar activity ramps up to its 11-year maximum, SAMPEX investigations will: